seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 -rwxrwxrwx 1 sean sean  963 May 25 21:11 ys.aac
 ```

 The Jefferson file system in the firmware contains only AAC audio files, which correspond to the various audio messages the doorbell can make. `binwalk` failed to uncompress/decode the file `48388.lzo`, so I'm not sure what's in there.
-I suspect that it might be software library containing *eCos RTOS* and/or *IOTO*.
+I suspect that it might be a software library containing *eCos RTOS* and/or *IOTO*.

 The file `B0100.lzo` was uncompressed successfully and seems to be compiled object code, which still contains debug symbols and various other interesting strings (even file paths on the developers' computers).